1974 LOLA T280-4 DFV 3 litres

 -

-Eligible for the most prestigious events and Le Mans Classic Legend 2026, grid 6
+Eligible for the finest events and for Le Mans Classic Legend 2026 — plateau 6

 TECHNICAL SPECIFICATIONS